United Kingdom

 Today we are heading back to England.
 Fuelled up with a nutritious Scottish breakfast we’ll be quickly out and onto the forest tracks which make Newcastleton such a draw for many cyclists – It’s one of the Scottish Borders “7 Stanes” mountain bike centres.

-Topped up with tastiness, we’ll cross the former railway viaduct to the North Shore of Kielder Water and follow the Lakeside Way, stopping for photos and to take in the fabulous views and art and sculpture installations on our way to the dam.
+In the afternoon, we’ll cross the viaduct to the North Shore of Kielder Water and follow the Lakeside Way, stopping for photos and to take in the fabulous views and art and sculpture installations on our way to the dam.
+The last leg of the route takes us venturing back into the woods, passing the remains of Dally Castle and the banks of the River North Tyne to Bellingham, where we will spend the next three nights.

 Show Profile